As stated in 2019 California Building Code (CBC) Section 105.2, certain projects do not require permits:

 - Movable cases, movable counters, and partitions not over 5 feet, 9 inches (1,753 millimeters) high do not require a permit.

 - A permit is not required for retaining walls which are not over 4 feet (1,219 millimeters) in height measured from the bottom of the footing to the top of the wall unless supporting a surcharge, supporting a sloped backfill with a slope greater than 2:1 or impounding flammable liquids.
+All residential retaining walls must incorporate horizontal reinforcement in the footing and vertical reinforcement that provides a connection between the footing and supporting wall elements in accordance with The City of Highland’s policy 355 Non-Reinforced Retaining Walls unless specifically exempted.

 - A permit is not required for water tanks supported directly upon grade if the capacity does not exceed 5,000 gallons (18,925 liters) and the ratio of height to diameter or width does not exceed 2 to 1.